Putting tips and techniques that will improve your putting and lower your golf scores

-Choke down and grip the putter grip with your dominant hand as if you were shaking someone’s hand.
+- Choke down and grip the putter grip with your dominant hand as if you were shaking someone’s hand.
 This connection of the palm on the grip and the relaxed thumb allows you to feel as if you have anchored the putter to your arm and shoulder joint.

-Open your stance, with your palm facing the target line.
+- Open your stance, with your palm facing the target line.
 Take a few small one handed strokes initiating the stroke from the shoulder.
 It’ll feel steady and smooth.

-Now, gently place your other hand on the putter and reposition your dominate hand higher up the grip.
+- Now, gently place your other hand on the putter and reposition your dominate hand higher up the grip.
 The non-dominant hand is gently holding on, following the lead of the dominant hand.

-Putting with Your Dominate Hand
+Putting Tips and Techniques: Putting With Your Dominate Hand

-First, while on the putting green, I’d like you to face the hole as if you are bowling.
+- First, while on the putting green, I’d like you to face the hole as if you are bowling.
 Then take a golf ball in your dominant hand, and roll the ball off your finger tips toward the hole.
 Repeat this process a few times.

-Next, choke down on the grip with your dominant hand, and with your body in a half open stance, take several putts using just your dominant hand.
+- Next, choke down on the grip with your dominant hand, and with your body in a half open stance, take several putts using just your dominant hand.
 You should discover after several practice putts using this method that your hand, arm and shoulder are now working as a unit with the putter.

-Now you are ready to putt with both hands.
+- Now you are ready to putt with both hands.
 Shift your weight slightly to your dominate hand side.
 Place your dominant hand on the grip first then gently grip the putter with your non-dominant hand and take a slightly open stance addressing the ball.
 Sight your line and focus your attention on your dominant hand & foot through the stroke.
 Now, you are replicating the same feel as when you were rolling the ball toward the hole.
 The point of this exercise is to create an awareness of your dominant side and it’s importance in anchoring your putting stroke.